LawnGnome/cinnamon-window-list/README.md

-A modified version of the Cinnamon window list applet that shows applications from all workspaces.
+A modified version of the Cinnamon window list applet that provides some extra knobs.

-This is currently based on the window list shipped in Cinnamon 3.2.1.
+This is currently based on the window list shipped in Cinnamon 3.6.7.

 ## Installation